atsushi-uechi/atsushi-uechi.github.io/_pages/about.md

 I am a researcher focusing on urban revitalization and tourism-oriented city planning through the analysis of human mobility (people flow).
 My current research interests include factor analysis of tourism consumption and urban planning and behavioral modeling.

-I work as an Assistant Professor at the Faculty of Engineering, University of the Ryukyus, Civil Engineering and Architecture Course.
+I work as an Assistant Professor at the Faculty of Engineering, University of the Ryukyus, Civil Engineering Course.

+contact:uechi_fn9s@cs.u-ryukyu.ac.jp

 <div class="news">
   <h2>Links</h2>